 - If needed, winter and spring breaks are available for separate registration at a daily cost and summer day camp at a weekly cost.

 Full-Time Child Care

 - Participants in the full-time program will not have to pay the summer camp registration fee and or the summer camp weekly deposit fee.
-They will be automatically enrolled in the program each year.

 - The full-time option includes automatic registration in winter and spring break camps at no additional charge and summer day camp.